Overview and Description

 5) Ankle Plantar Flexor Weakness (Calcaneal gait):

-Treatment: Hinged AFO with dorsiflexion stop or solid AFO set at few degrees plantar flexion to pass GRF anterior to knee to prevent buckling.
+Treatment: Hinged AFO with dorsiflexion stop or solid AFO set at a few degrees plantar flexion to pass GRF anterior to knee to prevent buckling.

 6) Myopathic gait (Waddling gait):